For most municipal bond investors, Detroit might seem like a place to avoid at all costs.

 But in a twist unique to the muni bond world, the perils that Michigan's largest city faces could be creating opportunities for investors seeking muni bonds issued elsewhere in the state.

-Over the past few weeks, three major Michigan municipalities canceled scheduled debt issuance when it became clear that Detroit's July bankruptcy filing had made the muni bond market more cautious about virtually all debt issued across the state.
+Over the past few weeks, three major Michigan municipalities canceled scheduled debt issuance when it became clear that Detroit's July bankruptcy filing had made the muni bond market more cautious of virtually all debt issued across the state.

 Saginaw County, for example, became the third municipality to cancel a bond deal in a two-week period when it halted plans for a $60 million bond offering because it didn't like the interest rate that the muni market was demanding.